A once-in-a-lifetime project

 Independent and self contained the Lorne Angling and Aquatic Club is located in a building designed to be both independent yet connected, adopting a common language of materiality.

 The broader public realm of the precinct continues onto the amphitheatre steps, providing a unique vantage point over the main building and out to the horizon.
 This extension of the public space increases the diversity of opportunities for congregating.
 The social spaces and community rooms are designed to have maximum outlook and connectivity to the pier and ocean.”

 For further detail check out these concept boards:

-Here is a display of the site and the ideas and concepts currently being discussed,
+Here is a display of what was on site and the Point Grey_Masterplan_Community Consultation Issues and Concepts (updated 13 August 2018),

-The Great Ocean Road Coast Committee is hosting a series of open houses and listening posts to gather input, discuss and test elements of the winning design.
+The Great Ocean Road Coast Committee conducted a series of open houses and listening posts to gather input, discuss and test elements of the winning design.

-Great Ocean Road Coast staff will be available for anyone to drop-in for a chat to find out more.
-Open houses are being held at the following times:
+Great Ocean Road Coast staff were available for anyone to drop-in for a chat to find out more.
+Open houses were held at the following times:

 9am – 3pm, Saturday 14 July 2018 – Lorne Community House

 9am – 12pm, Saturday 11 August 2018 – Lorne Community House